vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 ## Overriding the update action

-Our `create` action is working great.
-Time to turn our attention to the `update` action.
-The `update` action is called when users attempt to change the e-mail address or password associated with their account.
+Our `create` action is working great — time to turn our attention to the `update` action.
+The `update` action is called when users attempt to change the email address or password associated with their account.

-When users attempt to change their e-mail address, a confirmation link is sent to the new address.
+When users attempt to change their email address, a confirmation link is sent to the new address.
 Their account continues to be associated with their old address until the confirm the new one.
 The new address is stored as "unconfirmed" until they click the confirmation link.

 ![A screenshot of the edit account information screen.
 After attempting to change their email address, a user sees a message that says, "You updated your account successfully, but we need to verify your new email address.
 Please check your email and click on the confirm link to finalize confirming your new email address."](/images/update-email-good-privacy.png){:class='center'}
 *Users should be prompted to confirm their new email address, even if the address they entered is taken.*{:class='caption'}

-By default, users who attempt to change their e-mail address to an address that's already taken see an error message.
-We need to override Devise so that they have the same experience as users who submit a unique e-mail address.
+By default, users who attempt to change their email address to an address that's already taken see an error message.
+We need to override Devise so that they have the same experience as users who submit a unique email address.

 Devise's implementation of the `update` action is similar to `create`.
 Our overridden version is identical to our overriden `create` action.

 Our final change is to update the `handle_nonunique_email` helper.
 If we're updating an existing record (that is, if the record is persisted):

 1. We update the user's `unconfirmed_email` attribute with the new address.
+This allows Devise to display that address to the user as unconfirmed - the same behavior we expect for successful email updates.
 2. We set a fake success message instructing the user to check their email.
 3. We render the response.